sciZer0/7/v/README.md

 *During just one single year (2022), when the Bitcoin blockchain's market capitalizatin was a lot lower then $1 trillion, users of the Bitcoin blockchain paid the contributors (miners/validators), for keeping the blockchain working, an amount exceeding $6 billion.*

-The qustion arises -- how much might the users of the Bitcoin blockchain pay to the contributors (miners/validators) annually when the Bitcoin blockchain's market capitalizatin (only theoretecally) would be $1 trillion.
+The question arises -- how much might the users of the Bitcoin blockchain pay to the contributors (miners/validators) annually when the Bitcoin blockchain's market capitalizatin (only theoretecally) would be $1 trillion.

 <p>&nbsp</p>